 Please just use this issue number, it represents the problem well and already has votes etc.

-#12 Updated by Daniel Lobato Garcia over 3 years ago
+#12 Updated by Daniel Lobato Garcia almost 4 years ago

 I would go for A) and X), the user would choose a fact and a regex and depending on the regex it'd go to one taxonomy or another.
 I've personally wrote a few facts to identify the location of a host so this is something I'd definitely find useful.

 Users would go to the properties of the taxonomy, and there they can click on a tab 'Hosts' where they can choose a fact name and a regex.
 Then every host that is auto placed into the taxonomies that match this regex.
 I'd add an informative message saying that if an incoming host has a fact that could place him in two organizations/locations, it'll choose the first ones alphabetically.